Radiohead229/Potato-Disease-Classification/README.md

 ## Frontend Configuration
-Inside you frontend directory run the code
+In gitbash inside you frontend directory run the code

 ```
 npm run start
 ```

 >[!CAUTION]
->Make sure your python system has CORS (cross origin resource sharing) interpreter.
-It is impirtnt because the frontend server is working on the port 3000 while the backend server runs at 8000.
+>Make sure your python system has **CORS** (cross origin resource sharing) interpreter.
+It is important because the frontend server is working on the port 3000 while the backend server runs at 8000.and CORS allows cross port requests.